 You can break the numeric literals in Python down into integers, floats, and complex numbers.
 For integers and floats, the various representations directly translate to a base representation, e.g. integers can be written in binary, octal, hex, and base-10 and they are all equivalent.

-Complex numbers do have a slight translation, though.
+Complex numbers also have a slight translation.
 If you write

 4+3j you can reconstruct it with